Table of Contents

 There are a few different methods for cleaning silver.
-One of the best ways to treat sterling silver is: use an old aluminum pan or bowl and add an ounce of washing soda to a pint of distilled water.
-Then place two sheets of crumpled aluminum foil into the liquid.
+One of the best ways to treat sterling silver is: use an old aluminium pan or bowl and add an ounce of washing soda to a pint of distilled water.
+Then place two sheets of crumpled aluminium foil into the liquid.

 Pewter, Lead, and Tin

 A tarnished look is normal on these items, they are darker in colour.

 I won’t recommend any cleaning for items made of these metals as I once tried to clean a musket ball and completely ruined its aged look and turned it into a simple ball of lead.

 If you are lucky enough to find Gold while out with your metal detector then you will see that Gold comes out of the ground pretty much the same way it went in.
 Aside from a little soil or dirt which will come of with a gentle rinse in soapy water.

 Gold is very delicate DO NOT under any circumstances try to clean gold with any other methods.
 On your head be it.
 You may cause irreversible damage and significantly reduce its value.

 What do I do with my metal detecting finds?